confianceai/Challenge-Welding-Reference-Solution-1/README.md

 # challenge-welding-reference-solution-1

-This repository contains the code of the reference solution proposed for the challenge Welding Quality detection.
+This repository contains the code of a naive reference solution proposed for the Welding Quality Detection challenge.
+This solution is provided as a pedagogical example only and should not be considered a benchmark in terms of performance.

 # Preparing your environnement